United States Lighthouse Service: 1919–1939

-The first automatic radiobeacon in the United States began service in 1928.
-Radiobeacons are still in use today, although most have recently been decommissioned as improved electronic navigational aids have become available.
-An automatic time clock for operating electric range lights came into use in 1926, and by 1933, a photo electric-controlled alarm device had been developed to check the operation of the unwatched electric light.
+The first automatic radio beacon in the United States began service in 1928.
+Radio beacons are still in use today, although most have recently been decommissioned as improved electronic navigational aids have become available.
+An automatic time clock for operating electric range lights came into use in 1926, and by 1933, a photoelectric-controlled alarm device had been developed to check the operation of the unwatched electric light.
 A lightship staffed by remote control was equipped by the Lighthouse Bureau in 1934.
-It included a light, fog signal, and radiobeacon, all controlled by radio signals.
-A battery-powered buoy which gradually replaced the older acetylene buoys, was introduced in 1935.
+It included a light, fog signal, and radio beacon, all controlled by radio signals.
+A battery-powered buoy, which gradually replaced the older acetylene buoys, was introduced in 1935.
 Because of the technological improvements mentioned above, and in particular the radio beacon direction finder, the United States rose from sixth in shipping safety in 1920 to second in 1935, with only the Netherlands holding a better safety record.

 Improvements in the road and highway systems provided better and more rapid means of transportation during the 1920s and 1930s.
-As a result of the improved roadways, the Bureau was able to better maintain aids to navigation, benefiting the service economically.
+As a result of the improved roadways, the bureau was able to better maintain aids to navigation, benefiting the service economically.
 The extension of electric lines into remote sections of the country provided a reliable power source for operating aids to navigation.
 By the 1920s and 1930s, the majority of light stations had electric service, reducing the number of staff necessary to operate the station.
 As ancillary buildings at many stations, especially shore stations, were rendered useless, the makeup of the light station began to change.

-In 1935, Putnam was followed in the Commissioner's position by a career Lighthouse Service employee, H. D. King, a former district superintendent.
+In 1935, Putnam was followed in the commissioner's position by a career Lighthouse Service employee, H. D. King, a former district superintendent.

-On 1 July 1939, the Service merged with the United States Coast Guard, which has since taken over the maintenance and operation of all U.S. lighthouses and lightships.
+On 1 July 1939, the service merged with the United States Coast Guard, which has since taken over the maintenance and operation of all U.S. lighthouses and lightships.